 - Theft Protection: Since a dirt bike isn’t registered, tracking if someone steals it is challenging.
 You can select coverages that protect against this issue, even when hauling it on a trailer.

 - Storage Damage: Whether your garage catches on fire or snow comes through the shed and ruins the equipment, dirt bike insurance provides extra protection.

 - Customized Needs: You can add comprehensive, collision, and roadside assistance coverage to your dirt bike policy.

-If you treat your dirt bike more like a motorcycle than an off-roading machine, it makes sense to protect it with an appropriate insurance policy.
+If you treat your dirt bike more like a motorcycle than an off-roading machine, protecting it with an appropriate insurance policy makes sense.
 Here are some of the policies you can take a look at.

 What If I Don’t Take My Dirt Bike on the Road?

 It is optional in five states to carry dirt bike insurance, even if you drive it on the road: Washington, Texas, New Hampshire, Montana, and Florida.